-WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle, press the button to turn recirculate off.
-Set the Fan control to the high position (full clockwise) position.
+WEATHER CONTROL SETTINGS HOT WEATHER AND VEHICLE INTERIOR IS VERY HOT Open the windows, start the vehicle.
+Set the Fan control to the high position (full clockwise).
 Press the button.
-Set the Mode control at or between windows.
-Set the temperature control to full cool.
+Set the Mode control at or between so and roll cool.
 After the hot air is pushed from the vehicle press the button to turn recirculate on and roll up the windows.
 Once you are comfortable, press the button to turn recirculate off and adjust the temperature control for comfort.
-WARM WEATHER Press the حقي button to turn recirculate off.
-If it's sunny, set the Mode control at or near من and turn the air conditioning on.
-If it's cloudy or dark, set the Mode control at or near ترتي .
-COOL OR COLD HUMID CONDITIONS Press the button to turn recirculate off.
-If it's sunny, set the Mode control at or between and and turn the air conditioning on.
+WARM WEATHER If it's sunny, set the Mode control at or near 3 and turn the air conditioning on.
+If it's cloudy or dark, set the Mode control at or near 3.
+COOL OR COLD HUMID CONDITIONS If it's sunny, set the Mode control at or between and the turn the air conditioning on.
 If it's cloudy or dark, set the Mode control at or near and turn the air conditioning on.
-If the windows begin to fog, set Mode control at or between and COLD DRY CONDITIONS Press the button to turn recirculate off.
-Set the Mode control at ot near .
+If the windows begin to fog, set Mode control at or between and COLD DRY CONDITIONS Set the Mode control at or near مناه .
 If it is sunny, you may want more upper air.
-In this case, set the Mode control at or between and .
-In very cold weather, if you need extra heat at the windshield, set the Mode control at or near the .
+In this case, set the Mode control at or between مناه and مناه .
+In very cold weather, if you need extra heat at the windshield, set the Mode control at or near the المناه .